openfisca/openfisca-doc/source/index.md

 ## Things OpenFisca won’t do for you

-* Behaviour-based analysis.
-OpenFisca is a static micro-simulation model, so it will provide you with results “as-of-tomorrow” (i.e. a new tax bracket won’t affect consumption).
+* **Behaviour-based analysis.** OpenFisca is a static micro-simulation model, so it will provide you with results “as-of-tomorrow”, without taking retroactive effects or “elasticity” into account (e.g. a new tax bracket won’t affect consumption).
+* **Human decisions.** This might seem obvious, but is worth reiterating: any process that includes human judgement can not be automated.
+Human decisions can be modelled as input variables, but OpenFisca does not aim at doing machine learning on past decisions for probabilistic results, for example.
-* OpenFisca is contributive: if the legislation you need is not described yet, you’re the best person to add it (take a look at our [contribution guidelines](contribute/index.md)).
+* **Zero effort modelling.** While our community is strong and you can often benefit from its shared efforts, OpenFisca is contributive: if the legislation you need is not described yet, you’re the best person to add it (take a look at our [contribution guidelines](contribute/index.md) first).
+* **Magic legislation parsing.** OpenFisca is a framework for humans to collaborate on translating rules into code.
+It does not ingest lawyer speak and automatically produce developer speak.
+Regulation is ambiguous and needs human interpretation before being codified.
-* OpenFisca shines in dealing with numbers: Enumerated values are a later addition, and support for serving/testing string values is not built in.
+* **Textual comparisons.** OpenFisca shines in dealing with numbers: enumerated values are a later addition, and support for serving and testing string values is not built in.

 ## Find inspiration